 - 1. The Chief Compliance Officer prepares and administers the distribution of the assessment forms to the members of the Board and committees - 2.
 The Directors and members of the Board committees are given fifteen (15) calendar days to accomplish the said assessment forms. - 3.
 Accomplished assessment forms shall be submitted to the Chief Compliance Officer on the deadline set. - 4.
-The assessment forms will be forwarded to the Corporate Secretary to tabulate the ratings and results, after which he will summarize the evaluation comments. - 5.
-The Corporate Secretary will report the results of the evaluation to the Board during a regular or special meeting.
+The Company engaged Castillo Laman Tan Pantaleon and San Jose (CLTPSJ) Law Office Corporate to tabulate the ratings and results, after which summarizes the evaluation comments. - 5.
+The CLTPSJ will report the results of the evaluation to the Board during a regular or special meeting.